-- 28. A patient says, "All my life I've been surrounded by stupidity.
+- 27. A patient says, "All my life I've been surrounded by stupidity.
 Everything I buy breaks because the entire American workforce is incompetent."
-This patient is experiencing a:
+This patient is experiencing a

 - a. self-esteem deficit.

+- b. cognitive distortion.

 - c. deficit in motivation.

-d. deficit in love and belonging.
+- d. deficit in love and belonging.